White House, Dems hurriedly reworking $2 trillion Biden plan

 Biden faces resistance from key holdouts, in particular Sen. Kyrsten Sinema, D-Ariz., who has not been on board with her party’s plan to undo President Donald Trump’s tax breaks for big corporations or individuals earning more than $400,000 a year.

-The White House believes Sinema “is working with us in good faith and we are working with her in good faith,” press secretary Jen Psaki said Thursday.
+The White House believes Sinema “is working with us in good faith and we are working with her in good faith,” deputy press secretary Karine Jean-Pierre said Thursday.

 The newly proposed tax provisions, though, are likely to sour progressives and even some moderate Democrats who have long campaigned on scrapping the Republican-backed 2017 tax cuts that many believe unduly reward the wealthy and cost the government untold sums in lost revenue at a time of gaping income inequality.
 Many are furious that perhaps a lone senator could stymie that goal.